MoeinT/AZ-104/README.md

 **Resource locking**
 - You can define resource locking for your subscription, resource groups and resource scopes to protect your resources against deletions and modifications.
 Note that you cannot define locking at the management group level.

-**Azure Resource tags**
-Note that you cannot define tags at the management group level, but you can at subscription level.
-Here's the benefit of using tags:
-- **Resource management:** The IT teams needs to quickly spot resources in certain environments, ownership groups and other properties.
-Tags are useful for access and role managements.
-- **cost management and optimization:** Making business groups aware of the cost of cloud resource is important in undestanding consumptions of certain workloads.
-- **Governance and compliance:** Maintaining consistency across resources helps with identifying divergence from policies.
-- **Automation:** Having an organizational scheme is beneficial for automations in creating resources, monitoring operations and creating DevOps processes.
-- See the rest of the advantages [here in the documentation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming-and-tagging-decision-guide?toc=%2Fazure%2Fazure-resource-manager%2Fmanagement%2Ftoc.json)

-**What is conditional access policy?**
-- Conditional Access policies at their simplest are if-then statements; if a user wants to access a resource, then they must complete an action.
-For example, if a user wants to access an application, or Microsoft 365, they must perform a multi-factor authentication.
-- Conditional access polict takes signal from various sources before making a decition, the most restricting devision being the access blockage, and the less restrictive decision to grant user based on conditions like multi-factor authentication, or requiring the device to be compliance.
-For more details on the types of signal the conditional access policy takes into account, and the types of decisions and requirements for access, see [this documentation](https://learn.microsoft.com/en-us/entra/identity/conditional-access/overview)
-- Administrators with [Conditional Access Administrator](https://learn.microsoft.com/en-us/entra/identity/role-based-access-control/permissions-reference#conditional-access-administrator) role can manange access policies.

 **ARM Templates**
 - Use the ```copyIndex()``` function to iterate to specify the index vaule of the copy iteration.
 Useful for cases where we'd like to deploy multiple copies of the same resource.